Chart Color Schemes

 Wallaroo features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 64.6% of all households, including 15.2% that are couples with children, 37.8% that are couples without children, and 10.8% that are single parent families.
-Non-family households make up the remaining 35.4%, with lone person households at 32.6% and group households comprising 2.5% of the total.
-The median household size is 2.1 people, which matches the average for the Rest of South Africa.
+Family households constitute 64.6% of all households, including 15.2% couples with children, 37.8% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 35.4%, with lone person households at 32.6% and group households comprising 2.5%.
+The median household size is 2.1 people, which aligns with the average in the Rest of SA.

 Frequently Asked Questions - Households